Skip to content

 Key Type Description

-leader_key string ID of the leader service; should match the scheduler’s cublet_id.
+leader_instance_id string ID of the leader node; should match the scheduler’s instance_id.

 Typically scheduler to match your scheduler node.

-public_leader_addr string Host/IP at which the leader is reachable from this node.
+scheduler_service.public_addr string Address at which the scheduler client service is reachable from this node.

 e.g. 192.168.1.1.